-Thus, the use of 3D rockfall simulations, such as CRSP (Pfeiffer, 1989; Andrew et al., 2012), STONE (Guzzetti et al., 2002), RAMMS: Rockfall (Christen et al., 2010) and Trajec3D (Basson, 2012) can overcome the limitations of 2D simulations by allowing the rock blocks to move on three dimensional surfaces.
-The 3D analysis require accurate topography of slope surfaces.
-Recent field survey data, remote sensing techniques such as LIDAR (Light Detection and Ranging), photogrammetry and TLS (Terrestrial Laser Scanning) are used to provide 3D slope models for the rockfall simulations (Dorren et al., 2006; Giacomini et al., 2012; Harami et al., 2013; Giovanni et al., 2014).
+Thus, the use of 3D rockfall simulations, such as CRSP (Pfeiffer 1989; Andrew et al. 2012), STONE (Guzzetti et al. 2002), RAMMS: Rockfall (Christen et al. 2010) and Trajec3D (Basson 2012), can overcome the limitations of 2D simulations by allowing the rock blocks to move on three-dimensional surfaces.
+The 3D analysis requires accurate topography of slope surfaces.
+Recent field survey data, remote sensing techniques such as light detection and ranging (LIDAR), photogrammetry and terrestrial laser scanning (TLS) are used to provide 3D slope models for the rockfall simulations (Dorren et al. 2006; Giacomini et al. 2012; Haramy et al. 2013; Giovanni et al. 2014).

 Throughout the rockfall simulations, the most important parameter for reliable prediction of rockfalls is the coefficient of restitution, which controls the trajectories of the rock blocks.
-In general, there are two approaches to assess the parameter: by back analysis of field tests (Azzoni et al., 1995; Agliardi et al., 2003) or by calculation through laboratory tests (Chau et al., 2002; Buzzi et al., 2012; Asteriou et al., 2012).
-In fact, laboratory tests have limitations such as varying in scale effects and different material types (Chau et al., 2002; Buzzi et al., 2012).
-Furthermore, even though back analysis is based on field rockfall tests which can lead to better predictions to obtain practical values of the coefficients for the slope materials, an investigation using many high speed cameras and heavy rock samples can make it difficult to conduct tests in the field due to the high costs of equipment.
+In general, there are two approaches to assess the parameter: by back analysis of field tests (Azzoni et al. 1995; Agliardi and Crosta 2003) or by calculation through laboratory tests (Chau et al. 2002; Buzzi et al. 2012; Asteriou et al. 2012).
+In fact, laboratory tests have limitations such as varying in scale effects and different material types (Chau et al. 2002; Buzzi et al. 2012).
+Furthermore, even though back analysis is based on field rockfall tests which can lead to better predictions to obtain practical values of the coefficients for the slope materials, an investigation using many high-speed cameras and heavy rock samples can make it difficult to conduct tests in the field due to the high costs of equipment.